AdobeDocs/experience-manager-learn.en/help/headless-tutorial/content-services/chapter-5.md

 ---
-title: Chapter 5 - Authoring Content Services Pages
+title: Chapter 5 - Authoring Content Services Pages - Content Services
 description: Chapter 5 of the AEM Headless tutorial covers creating the Pages from the Templates defined in Chapter 4.
 These pages will act as the JSON HTTP end-points.
 ---